 Is it well?

-In a few brief minutes of watching the news there are several contemporary reminders that all is not well.
-The news of the past weeks and months brought reminders of an economic downturn that has caused many to lose jobs, home, and financial stability.
-While there are indicators and indices that say we are on the road to economic recovery, many people are still "under-water" financially, grappling with the challenges of life in these economic times while taking care of the basic needs of eating, sleeping, and having a roof over their heads.
+In a few brief minutes of watching the news there were several contemporary reminders.
+The news of the week brought reminders of an economic downturn that has caused many to lose jobs, home, and financial stability.
+While there are indicators and indices that say we are on the road to economic recovery, many people are still “under-water” financially, grappling with the challenges of life in these economic times while taking care of the basic needs of eating, sleeping, and having a roof over their heads.
 They may be crying for God in their midst.

-I watched as past reports continued with updates regarding the effects of the spread of oil in the Deepwater disaster in the Gulf of Mexico.
-The presence of these millions of gallons of oil in the Gulf of Mexico has endangered life for a long time into the future.
-Pictures of wildlife covered in muck and videos of birds laboring to breathe as their feathers and nostrils were covered in oil were everywhere.
-Pictures of white sand beaches in stark contrast with the globs of oils remain in our memories.
-There too are cries for God's presence.
+I watched as the reports continued with updates regarding the continued spread of oil in the Gulf of Mexico.
+The presence of these millions of gallons of oil in the Gulf of Mexico continues to endanger life.
+Pictures of wildlife covered in muck continue to surface.
+Videos of birds laboring to breathe as they feathers and nostrils are covered in oil are everywhere.
+Pictures of white sand beaches in stark contrast with the globs of oils are surfacing.
+There too are cries for God’s presence.

-There are those who continue to grieve the loss of life that occurred at the beginning of the disaster in each of these situations.
+There are those who continue to grieve the loss of life that occurred at the beginning of this disaster.
 Those lives are not forgotten.
 Left in their wake are women, men and children wondering why their loved ones are gone?
-Where is God in the midst of all this?
+Where is God in the midst?
 Creation cries out.
 People cry out.
 Our souls cry out, as we too wonder where God is.
 Does God not see?
-Does God not hear the cries of God's people?
+Does God not hear the cries of God’s people?